ItzLoonie/TownOfHostPlus/README.md

 Team & Basis: Crewmates<br>

-When the Child dies by any matter, the Child Wins.<br>
+When the Child dies by any matter, everyone loses (including the Child).<br>